How did the Irish survive the potato famine?

 Why did they rely so heavily on potatoes?

 Throughout most of the early 1800s, the Irish would grow crops for the owners of the land, which unfortunately was the English who weren’t exactly kind to the local population.
-In order to live on the land, they had to pay taxes to the landlord, which most of them couldn’t afford and so did what poor people have done for centuries, which is pay with labor.
+To live on the land, they had to pay taxes to the landlord, which most of them couldn’t afford and so did what poor people have done for centuries, which is pay with labor.
 The landlords expected a certain amount of grain to be grown and shipped back to England, and doing this meant a huge amount of work for the locals.

 What about the other crops?

 The problem with the other crops is that they were mostly owned by the English landlords, as were the animals.
 The landlords simply didn’t care about the troubles of people they never saw in another country, and ordered their cash crops to be exported as normal instead of feeding the starving locals.
-Some people did own their own cows or pigs, but these were sold at the market to provide enough money to last for several months instead of having a huge amount of meat all at once they had no way of preserving.
+Some people did own their cows or pigs, but these were sold at the market to provide enough money to last for several months instead of having a huge amount of meat all at once they had no way of preserving.

 Fishing wasn’t an option for most people, even those close to the coast couldn’t catch enough to feed themselves properly.
 There simply wasn’t any land to grow on that wasn’t owned by someone, and many crops weren’t available for the locals to grow, and even if they were they wouldn’t provide as much as potatoes.